nickfargo/prochan/src/index.coffee.md

 I/O channel of that process.
 If no `channel` is specified, the operation will receive from the **in** I/O channel of the current process.

-    receive = -> switch arguments.length
+    receive = ->
+      switch arguments.length
         when 0 then receive.$0 arguments...
         when 1 then receive.$1 arguments...
         else throw new Error "Arity"
+      return
     receive.$0 = -> p = Process.current(); p._in().dequeue p
     receive.$1 = (channel) -> channel.dequeue Process.current()